-CHRI 3363 Evangelism
+CHRI 3363 Evangelism Prerequisites: CHRI 1313, 1323.
 A general study of the theology and methods of evangelism, including practical preparation and application for a life-style evangelism.

-CHRI 3370 Palestinian Archaeology
+CHRI 3370 Palestinian Archaeology Prerequisites: CHRI 1313, 1323.
 A field-based experience in the archaeology of Palestine through readings, lectures, travel to excavated sites, and participation in the excavation of a selected site.

-CHRI 3381 SPECIAL TOPICS/IND STUDY

-For course description and prerequisite for this course, please contact the Dean of the School of Christian Thought.
+CHRI 3381 SPECIAL TOPICS/IND STUDY For course description and prerequisite(s) for this course, please contact the Dean of the School of Christian Thought.

-CHRI 4181 Special Topics
+CHRI 4181 Special Topics Prerequisites: CHRI 1313, 1323.
 Guided research involving special projects relating to Christianity and its mission to the world.

-CHRI 4281 Special Topics
+CHRI 4281 Special Topics Prerequisites: CHRI 1313, 1323.
 Guided research involving special projects relating to Christianity and its mission to the world.

-CHRI 4293 Senior Seminar

-Prerequisite: Completion of 80 semester hours; 15 of which must be in the major.
-Overall GPA of 2.0 or higher..
+CHRI 4293 Senior Seminar Prerequisite: Completion of 80 semester hours; 15 of which must be in the major.
+Overall GPA of 2.0 or higher.